 Improvisation also improves listening and communication skills, helps with ideation and creativity, problem solving and self confidence.

-And if you need one more reason to bring improvisation into your workplace?
-Because while you may not yet be using improvisation, your competitors may well be.
+Do you still need a reason to bring improvisation into your workplace?
+How about this: because while you may not yet be using improvisation, your competitors probably already are.

 Why we’re different